EL-Kae/WAF-tf/README.md

 # WAF-tf
-Terraform script to setup AWS WAF and Signal Sciences
+Terraform script showcasing how to setup AWS WAF and Signal Sciences on a fargate cluster